sureshsarda/sureshsarda.github.io/_posts/2018-11-21-pandas-splitting-exploding-string-column-into-multiple-rows.md

 8 	004 	Pune
 9 	005 	Bangalore
 ```
+See the Jupyter Notebook [here].(https://gist.github.com/sureshsarda/00c3b7423ea7b6cba4250a719d6b7424)

 ## Explanation
 Step 1 is the real trick here, the other 2 steps are more of cleaning exercises to get the data into correct format.
-In Step 1, we are asking pandas to split the series into multiple values and the combine all of them into single column using the [`stack`][stack] method.
+In Step 1, we are asking Pandas to split the series into multiple values and the combine all of them into single column using the [stack] method.
-The output of this step without stack looks like this:
+The output of Step 1 without stack looks like this:
 ```md
             0 	        1 	        2
 EmployeeId